tripplen23/synchronize-client/README.md

 ## Project Description

-The project was done as a final project at [Integrify](https://www.integrify.io/) bootcamp.
-It will offer core functionality concepts for a typical Ecommerce Website.
+The project was developed as a final project at the [Integrify](https://www.integrify.io/) bootcamp.
+It offers core functionality for a typical E-commerce website, designed to serve as a base for selling fashion and jewelry products for Synchronize Recording Studio.

 ## Project overview

-This repository contains the backend server for an E-Commerce Platform.
-The project implements RESTful API endpoints for managing users, products, orders, carts, categories, and reviews.
+This repository contains the frontend source code for an E-commerce sample application.
+The project includes the implementation of a RESTful API for managing users, products, orders, carts, categories, and reviews (in the future!).

 **NOTE**: The backend repository can be found [here](https://github.com/tripplen23/fs17_CSharp_FullStack)